Tomshiii/ahk/README.md

 15:58:38.367 // `audioDrag()` encountered the following error: "User hasn't opened the required bin"
 // Script: `My Scripts.ahk`, Line: 643
 ```
+***
+Plenty more scripts can be found within this repo, feel free to check out the [wiki page](https://github.com/Tomshiii/ahk/wiki/Home) or just browse around for more!